 What is DocuSign?

-EUclaim is using DocuSign so that you can electronically review and sign the necessary documents in just minutes.
+EUclaim uses DocuSign so that you can electronically review and sign the necessary documents in just minutes.
 It’s safe, secure, and legally binding.
-Whether you’re in an office, at home, on-the-go – or even across the globe – DocuSign provides a professional trusted solution for Digital Transaction Management.
+Whether you’re in an office, at home, on the go or even across the globe - DocuSign provides a professional trusted solution for Digital Transaction Management.

 How do I fill in a Power of Attorney/Contract of Assignment with Docusign?